Navigate Current Context

 JetBrains Rider will bring up the Solution Explorer window to focus and show you the item there.

-Navigating code lines by numbers
+Navigate code by line numbers

 The Go to Line command lets you quickly jump to any line of code in the current document.